Communication Studies (CMST)

 Pre-requisites: junior standing; CMST 461; JRNM 209 or JRNM 332 or CMST 319.

-This course examines effective strategies and tools to help public relations professionals communicate effectively on behalf of their organizations and with the media.
-Students examine the latest techniques and trends in public relations writing and develop media relations materials including press releases, pitch letters, media lists, statements, and social media messaging.
+Examines effective strategies and tools to help public relations professionals communicate effectively on behalf of their organizations and with the media.
+Examines the latest techniques and trends in public relations writing and develops media relations materials including press releases, pitch letters, media lists, statements, and social media messaging.

 CMST 466.
 PUBLIC RELATIONS IN BUSINESS AND FOR ENTREPRENEURSHIP.
 5 Credits.